-BOI has a long and established operational track record of more than a century and is the sixth-largest nationalised bank in terms of advances with advances of ₹5.85 lakh crore and total business (Advances + Deposits) of ₹13.24 lakh crore as on March 31, 2024.
-Its pan India geographical presence has risen substantially, furthering its existing strong franchise with a network of 5,148 branches in India and 22 branches overseas, catering to a larger customer base, as on March 31, 2024.
-Around 64% of its total domestic branches caters to rural and semi-urban areas.
-The bank has a strong liability profile, as depicted by increasing deposit base and increasing proportion of Current Account Savings Account (CASA) year-on-year.
-The bank's CASA deposit ratio marginally decreased from 44.73% as on March 31, 2023 to 43.21% as on March 31, 2024, to, due to surge in deposit interest rates, which led to the customers shifting from CASA to term deposits which was observed across banks.
+BOI has a long and established operational track record of over a century and is the sixth-largest nationalised bank in terms of advances with advances of ₹5.85 lakh crore and total business (Advances + Deposits) of ₹13.24 lakh crore as on March 31, 2024.
+Its pan India geographical presence has risen substantially, furthering its existing strong franchise with a network of 5,148 branches in India and 22 branches overseas, catering a larger customer base, as on March 31, 2024. ~64% of its total domestic branches caters rural and semi-urban areas.
+The bank has a strong liability profile, as depicted by increasing deposit base and increasing proportion of current account savings account (CASA) year-over-year (y-o-y).
+The bank's CASA deposit ratio marginally decreased from 44.73% as on March 31, 2023, to 43.21% as on March 31, 2024, to, due to surge in deposit interest rates, which led to customers shifting from CASA to term deposits and other investment avenues which was observed across banks.